truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 In keeping with this emphasis-on-flexibility, once Ethereum [hard-forked for an arbitrary reason](http://nakamotoinstitute.org/mempool/who-controls-ethereum/), despite the fact that many users decline to consent to the fork.
 When the chain split, ~90% of the project wealth stayed on Vitalik's chain, which would seem to indicate that the fork had, relatively, succeeded.

 But I see this as a reiteration of Reason 2.
 Ethereum desired to compete with Bitcoin, and to do that it wanted to be "the adaptive one".
 In my opinion, Ethereum is not actually a computer network.
-To the extent that it's owners have an investment thesis at all, they are [betting that cult-of-personality that is Vitalik Buterin](https://twitter.com/derosetech/status/755910174229934080) will exploit a second-mover-advantage to skillfully maneuver Ethereum into replacing Bitcoin.
+To the extent that its owners have an investment thesis at all, they are [betting that cult-of-personality that is Vitalik Buterin](https://twitter.com/derosetech/status/755910174229934080) will exploit a second-mover-advantage to skillfully maneuver Ethereum into replacing Bitcoin.